binipringle/intro-to-dh/_texts/2-version-control.md

 - Writing research papers, articles and books
 - Keeping research notes

-## Why Use Git in collaborative work?
+## Why use Git in collaborative work?

 Git is useful in digital humanities work for several reasons.
 In particular, it facilitates: